 The Penn-Harris-Madison School Corporation is taking proactive measures to ensure the safety of our students and staff and the security of our educational facilities.
 Students and staff routinely practice fire drills, storm drills, Earthquake Drills, Shelter in Place drills, and Lockdown drills.
 An emergency plan for all situations has been developed and communicated to staff and students.
+More information can be found at ILoveYouGuys.org.

 During the school day, access to the building is limited to the use of the front door A. All doors are locked and staff have been instructed not to open those doors to parents or visitors.
-Visitors at elementary schools including parents will have to press a buzzer at the front door and announce their name and purpose in order to be admitted into the school.
+Visitors at elementary schools, including parents, will have to press a buzzer at the front door and announce their name and purpose in order to be admitted into the school.
 The front office staff will open the doors electronically.
 All parents and visitors must sign in and out at the office.
 This allows us to know who is in the building at all times.